 Above photos by Kate LaceyIn 2008, Stephanie opened our first ever wholesale account with Acorn Toy Shop located on Atlantic Ave in Brooklyn.
 Acorn still carries a wide selection of our products today!
 Later that year, through serendipitous encounters with friends, Stephanie landed a meeting with John Derian.
 Before presenting the line, Stephanie developed Coral & Tusk further to include embroidered pillows.
 When visiting John Derian Dry Goods on 2nd ave in Manhattan, you’ll find a couch devoted to our pillows!

 First lifestyle photographs with nautical products.
 All pictured here have since been retired from the line but continue to inspire our many sea themed embroideries.

 Some favorite early photos.
-Very Hungry Whale on the left was our first pillow and still remains in the collection today!
+Very Hungry Whale on the left was our first pillow!

 Sweet shelf scene.
-Since these first small frames, we have expanded to larger framed embroidered art.
+Since these first small frames, we expanded to larger framed embroidered art.